philusdevs/Cheet-Sheet-for-MySQL/README.md

-# Cheet Sheet for MySQL
+# Cheat Sheet for MySQL

 > Help with SQL commands to interact with a MySQL database